ANNUAL TOWN ELECTION

 You can check the status of your Absentee application or ballot at TRACK MY BALLOT.

 If you are planning to absentee vote, apply early and allow ample time for mailing- The full process will take more than one week to accomplish.
 It could take up to a week to receive your ballot due to mailing time and it could take up to a week for it to be mailed back.
 Ballots must be returned to the Town Offices (not polling locations) by the close of polls on March 28th in order to be counted.
 A ballot drop box is available outside the Town Clerks office, 322 Concord Road.
 (Rear of building) This is the only ballot drop box available and will be open 24/7.

 All completed ballots must be received by 8:00 pm on election day.

 Click here to check your voter registration status

 If you are not currently registered to vote in Sudbury, Tuesday, March 8th is the deadline to register and be eligible to vote in the Annual Town Election.

 Persons who are United States Citizens, residents of Massachusetts, and who will be at least 18 years old on or before March 28th are eligible to register.
 Those meeting these qualifications who have a Massachusetts Driver’s License can submit their registration online at www.RegisterToVoteMA.com.
 Mail in registrations must be postmarked on or before the deadline.

 Click here for additional information on Voter Registration.

-The League of Women Voters (LWV) hosted candidate forums for those running for office in the 2021 Annual Town Election.
-Please see Candidates Participate in LWV Forums to learn more.
+The League of Women Voters (LWV) hosted candidate forums for those running for office in the 2022 Annual Town Election.
+Click below to watch the recorded forums.